What is a Kilim? And How it Differs from a Rug

 5. Why Kilims Matter

-For modern collectors and homeowners, kilims offer a bridge between history and contemporary living: they are lightweight, versatile, and timeless.
-And unlike many decorative textiles, they bring with them the imprint of generations - a living heirloom underfoot.
+For modern collectors and homeowners, kilims offer a bridge between history and contemporary living.
+They are lightweight, versatile, and suited to modern interiors, while carrying the accumulated knowledge of generations of weavers.

 Closing Thought